 Denmark hosts a Ballistic Missile Early Warning Radar System in Thule, Greenland.
 This radar is an integral part of the U.S. missile defense architecture.
 Denmark’s Iver Huitfeldt-class frigates also contributes Danish missile defense.
 Three Iver Huitfeldt-class frigates were commissioned by Denmark between 2011 and 2014.
 The vessels are relatively cheap—costing around $325 million per vessel.
 Iver Huitfeldt-class frigates are designed for air defense and each consists of a SMART-L air/surface radar, an APAR search, tracking, and guidance radar, and two CEROS 200 fire control radars.

-Air Defense Capabilities in Denmark
+Denmark’s Air Defense Capabilities

 |Evolved SeaSparrow Missile (ESSM)||Short and medium-range anti-ship air defense interceptor||Three||Iver Huitfeldt class frigates|